AiWaldoh/a-i-d-a/README.md

 **Traditional Agent**: Uses proxy pattern to log LLM and tool calls.
 Has different strategies for building context.
 Everything gets traced so you can see what happened.

+**Brain Agent**: A hierarchical dual-agent system where a strategic Brain Agent (senior pentester) maintains state and assigns tasks to a Worker Agent (junior pentester) that executes them.
+The Brain tracks targets, open ports, findings, and methodically works through penetration testing phases autonomously.

 ## AI Shell Examples

 ```bash